 - Practice Defensive Driving: People who are driving cars are protected by metal all around them.
 Cars run on four wheels and drivers do not have to worry about balancing themselves.
 When you are on your bike, you have virtually no protection.
 Except special motorcycles with three or four wheels, most bikes require you to balance on two wheels.
 In light of these differences, cars clearly have the upper hand when it comes to power and safety.

 As a motorcycle rider, remember that your bike is much smaller than a car and is easier to crash.
 Maintain safe distances between you and other motorists and drive carefully.
 Often times, car drivers cannot see you.
 If you have to pass a car, do so carefully and make sure that the driver is aware of you.
 Be wary of speeding motorists and cars that are passing you.
 Do not speed and weave in and out of traffic.
 If you see a car doing this, let him drive far away from you.
 Use extreme caution when riding in rain or snow.

 People who sustain traumatic brain injuries due to a motorcycle accident can face incredible physical and financial catastrophe.
 If you, a friend, or loved one have been injured and need a motorcycle accident lawyer because you suffered a traumatic brain injury, you may be entitled to be compensated for your pain, suffering, medical bills, and loss of income.
 There may be other losses for which you are entitled for remuneration.
-Contact Cantor Crane today at (602) 254-2701.
+Contact Cantor Injury Lawyers today at (602) 254-2701.